osheng/ComputerSetup/README.md

   * Choose 'no' to network mirror

 And after all that the GUI doesn't load.
 I just get a console when Debian boots.
 To be continued...

+Unfortunately, this process also makes it so that every time you boot into Windows, it will ask for your recovery key.
+To prevent this enter your key, go to settings, and turn off BitLocker encryption.